tailwindadmin/admin/README.md

 # Tailwind Admin

-This is an example of a super simple Webpack setup for using [Tailwind CSS](https://tailwindcss.com).
+Super simple admin panel using [Tailwind CSS](https://tailwindcss.com).

 To get started, clone the project and install the dependencies: